 Payday interest rates misconstrued

 No interest-rate or rollover caps for online payday loans with instant decision are present in either the Senate or House versions of the financial reform bill.
-However, the CFPA could end up considering a provision promoted by Illinois Democratic Senator Dick Durbin for capping the maximum annualized percentage rate of interest a payday lender could charge on no credit check loans at 36 percent.
+However, the CFPA could end up considering a provision promoted by Illinois Democratic Senator Dick Durbin for capping the maximum annualized percentage rate of interest a payday lender could charge on most credit check loans at 36 percent.
 While a 36 percent interest rate would seem unusually high for a car loan or a mortgage loan lasting many years, it’s not enough to support small, short term loans lasting two weeks.

 Cheap payday loans endangered